 This video from the Financial Consumer Agency of Canada will give you information on the following:

 Important terms to know:

-- Cash advance – cash obtained from an automated banking machine (ABM) or teller, charged to your credit card.
-A cash advance is a loan, and the amount you borrow may be subject to daily limits.
+- Cash advance – This is cash obtained from an automated banking machine (ABM) or teller, charged to your credit card.
+A cash advance is a loan and the amount you borrow may be subject to daily limits.
 There is no interest-free period, so interest is charged from the day you withdraw the funds until the day you repay the amount of the advance in full.
-It is, therefore, an expensive way to obtain cash.
+It is therefore an expensive way to obtain cash.

 - Interest-free grace period – A number of days during which no interest is charged on the transaction.
 By law, all federally regulated financial institutions that issue credit cards must provide a minimum 21-day interest-free grace period on all new credit card purchases, as long as the balance is paid in full by the credit card statement’s due date.
 NOTE: There is no interest-free grace period for cash advances, cash-like transactions or balance transfers.

-- Mortgage– A loan (usually for buying a property) in which the lender can take possession of the property if the loan is not repaid on time.
+- Mortgage– A type of loan (usually for buying property) wherein the lender can take possession of the property if it is not repaid on time.
 Payments include the principal and the interest; it could also include a portion of the property taxes.

 0 of 10 questions completed

 You have already completed the quiz before.
 Hence you can not start it again.